-Students can refer to the recent figures for living and studying in Ireland, which include most of the usual student costs apart from tuition fees.
-The largest cost of living will be related to accommodation and this will depend on the choices made – whether you are sharing or living in a self contained flat.
+The recent figures show the cost of living and studying in Ireland.
+This includes most of the usual student expenditure apart from tuition fees.
+The largest living expense will be related to accommodation.
+It will depend on the choices made – whether you are sharing or living in a self contained flat.

-Inevitably, those living in Dublin will have higher living costs.
-These could vary and in 2012 ranged between EUR 8,000 and EUR 12,100 mainly due to the accommodation chosen.
-These estimates usually take into account things like rent, electricity bills, general food, books, laundry, basic medicine etc., but not tuition fees.
+Inevitably, people living in Dublin will have higher living costs.
+These could vary between EUR 8,000 and EUR 12,100 in 2012 mainly due to the accommodation chosen.
+Such expenditures usually take into account things like rent, electricity bills, general food, books, laundry, basic medicine etc., except tuition fees.
+IN 2019, Ireland was ranked as the 13est most expensive country in the world.

 In 2007, the cost of living in Ireland was amongst the most expensive across Europe.
 Although this has reduced somewhat since the economic slowdown in 2008, Ireland is still one of the costliest countries in Europe.
 According to the Mercer’s Worldwide Cost of Living Survey 2008, Dublin was listed as the world’s 16th most expensive city to live in and Europe’s 8th.
 The latest Cost of Living Survey from Mercer – 2011 – indicates that Dublin has now dropped to 58th position.